Illinois American Water encourages customers to participate in National Prescription Drug Take Back Day

-The pharmaceutical disposal programs were created through a model developed by Pontiac High School Township students and their teacher Paul Ritter.
-The program, P2D2, has been recognized by Illinois Governor Pat Quinn, the Illinois EPA and the Department of Natural Resources as a model for all pharmaceutical disposal programs.
-Through P2D2?s efforts, hundreds of thousands of pounds of unwanted medications have been collected and disposed of properly.
+The P2D2 model was developed by Pontiac High School Township students and their teacher Paul Ritter.
+Through P2D2’s efforts, millions of pounds of unwanted medications have been collected and disposed of properly.
+To find a permanent collection program in Illinois, please visit http://www.epa.illinois.gov/services-locator/.
 To learn more about P2D2 please visit www.p2d2program.org.